eraserofmemory/eraserofmemory.github.io/index.md

-Never give up.

 There will be posts about knowledge on various topics.

-Thank you.
+Thanks for reading.

 Hope you well.

+Never give up.